-What Do Word Processor or Typist Do?
+What is a Word Processor or Typist?

-A Day in the Life of a Word Processor or Typist
+Life As a Word Processor or Typist

 - Collate pages of reports and other documents prepared.